 Additionally, it should be noted that not all ADM / ADMX files are created equal.
 If the application isn’t specifically coded from the factory to perform true lockdown, creating an ADM or ADMX file won’t magically make it lockdown.
 In those cases, the setting is delivered exactly one time and never again.
 So when users work around your settings, you’re stuck, and there’s nothing in the Group Policy engine to automatically remediate when users work around those settings.

-Here’s the video Jeremy Moskowitz, former Group Policy MVP made to help understand where ADM(x) files work and don’t work the way you expect.
+Here’s the video Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility made to help understand where ADM(x) files work and don’t work the way you expect.